 Speaking of the Codies, the regular Q+A feature Face To Face featured David Darling, their founder and – back in 1993 – director.
 The biggest selling Codemasters game by that point, he said, was Treasure Island Dizzy, and he reveals something interesting about their character Seymour.
 Originally, Seymour Goes To Hollywood was going to be a Dizzy game, but they realised Dizzy had to stay in fantasy, not real, worlds.
 Voila, Seymour was born.

 The story of the month is Streetfighter 2, really.
 If you are looking for the moment that the C64 cannot keep up, Streetfighter 2 is probably it.
 Any kid with the Commodore version was missing out, and there’s little doubt the game nudged even more people in the direction of consoles like the SNES.
 What the C64 could do, and do well, was platformers and puzzle games: fortunately, there were a raft of them in the coming months, including a game based around McDonalds (!) and the official Comic Relief game.
 Played to its strengths, the C64 was still ace: and that’s what we’ll see in the next few months.
 CF

 ON THE POWER PACK

 Three games and a demo in February ’93.
 The tape led with a trial version of top down racer Carnage.
 Herobotix was a maze explore and shoot ’em up that needed a very big sheet of paper in order to map, and Battle Ships was…y’know.
-Battleships.
+Battleship.
 The tape was completed by Highway Encounter, an isometric 3D strategy game originally released in 1985.
 Here’s our long read on this month’s tape.